National Kid: Release and reception

 National Kid debuted on NET on August 4, 1960, concluding its first season on October 27, 1960.
 The second season aired between November 3, 1960, and December 29, 1960, while the third and fourth seasons aired from January 5, 1961, to February 23, 1961 and from March 2, 1961, to April 27, 1961 respectively.
 Toei described it as a "big hit" and as having "strong popularity" even in 2015, and released a digital remastered version of the show on May 13, 2015.

 A manga adaptation of the TV series by Daiji Kazumine appeared as a serial in Kodansha's Bokura|Bokura magazine between its July 1960 and December 1961 issues.
 The work comicalized the first three seasons of National Kid until its June 1961 issue, when it started to create original plots.
 The series' popularity contributed to the increase in the number of Bokura copies in circulation.
 Kodansha also released the manga in three tankōbon (book) volumes, but only included the first two seasons.
 All Bokura stories were later released by Manga Shop in a kanzenban edition (collector's edition) on December 2, 2008.

 National Kid gained a cult status in Brazil.
-It first aired in Brazil in 1964, by TV Record.
+It first aired in Brazil in 1964, by TV Record, later reaired on TV Globo in 1968.
 It was very popular in Brazil.
 The series was redubbed and achieved new popularity in Brazil in the 1990s.
 It was released in VHS in 1993 and in DVD in 2009.

 A series of graffiti with the phrase "Celacanto provoca maremoto" ("The coelacanth causes seaquake"), referencing the villains' submarine, appeared in several spots of Rio de Janeiro as meme, starting from 1977 in Zona Sul and throughout the city in the early 1980s.
 The sentence was replicated by artist Adriana Varejão on the upper floor of the Olympic Aquatics Stadium, a facility of the 2016 Summer Olympics.

 In 2009, the National Kid character was portrayed in a Rio de Janeiro Carnival parade by the samba school Unidos da Tijuca; the costume used on the parade was one of the best-selling costumes for the school.
 In 2018, the Olinda carnival will feature the superhero as a mediator for Donald Trump and Kim Jong Un trying to solve the 2017–18 North Korea crisis.